catbee/catbee-web-components/README.md

 ### Component detection

-Catbee Web Components mark tag as component if it have `cat-*` prefix.
+Catbee Web Components marks tag as component if it has `cat-*` prefix.
 Head is special name, and can be used without prefix.

 ### Component Specification